Profile

 01392 725067

 I am a historian of South Asia.
 I work on law and cultural exchanges in the British and Mughal empires - with particular attention to religion and family.
 My first book was on the shaping on the minority religious community of Indian Christians, through legal, political, racial and theological contests over the nineteenth and twentieth centuries.
-My second book is a rare micro-history of a landed lineage and their negotiation of the laws of the Mughal empire.
+My second book is a rare micro-history of a family of zamindars (landlords) and their negotiation of the laws of the Mughal empire.

 I have a long-standing interest in Digital Humanities, and in making historical research materials widely available.
 When studying the Judicial Committee of the Privy Council, erstwhile final court of appeal of the British empire, I created an online catalogue of historic Privy Council papers in collaboration with Dr Charlotte Smith of Reading University, and the Digital Humanities lab at the University of Exeter.

 I have taken these interestes further back in time, into the early modern Islamic and Persian-writing world.
-I am currently directing an international and collaborative five-year ERC-funded project on Persian and bi-lingual legal documents from India, Iran and the northern Indian Ocean.
+From 2017-2022, I directed an international and collaborative five-year ERC-funded project on Persian and bi-lingual legal documents from India, Iran and the northern Indian Ocean.
 The project is called Forms of Law in the early modern Persianate World, 17th-19th centuries.
-As part of this project, my colleagues and I have created a free online repository of legal documents from India and the Indian Ocean, written in Persian and various Indian languages.
+As part of this project, my colleagues and I have created Lawforms, a free online repository of legal documents from India and the Indian Ocean, written in Persian and various Indian languages.
 This is an innovative digital humanities project that I hope will produce a useful teaching and research tool, besides acknowledging and encouraging the work of family historians in South Asia.
-Check out the Lawforms website here.
+Also checkout the Lawforms blog here.

-I am director of the Exeter Centre for South Asia and in the year 2020-21, I worked as joint chair of the History Decolonising Working Group at Exeter.
+I was the director of the Exeter Centre for South Asia 2016-22.
+In the year 2020-21, I worked as joint chair of the History Decolonising Working Group at Exeter.
 Here are some blog posts in relation to our ongoing work and conversations.

-I am currently working on a ERC Starting Grant-funded project called "Forms of Law in the Early Moderm Persianate World, 17th-19th centuries."
+I have recently completed work on an ERC Starting Grant-funded project called "Forms of Law in the Early Moderm Persianate World, 17th-19th centuries.

 Full details may be found on the project web-pages.
-I welcome communication from individuals with associated interests.
+I welcome communication from individuals with associated interests and anticipate developing further projects in this connection.

 Research collaborations